Skip to content

 opt.zero_grad()

-To disable Kahan Summation pass kahan_summation=False on optimizer initialiation.
+To disable Kahan Summation pass kahan_summation=False on optimizer initialization.

 Algorithm